African Prison Ministries

 Meet the FUMI Partner

-Samuel's educational background includes graduating from the Bear Valley Bible Institute in Denver, Colorado, USA, as an extension of Arusha, Tanzania.
-He earned a Bachelor's degree in Biblical Studies from this institute.
+Samuel's educational background includes a Bachelor’s degree in Biblical Studies from Bear Valley Bible Institute in Denver, Colorado, USA, as an extension of Arusha, Tanzania.

-Additionally, he completed his studies at the East African Mission School in Dar es Salaam, Tanzania, where he was awarded a Bachelor's degree in Intercultural Studies..
+Additionally, he completed his studies at the East African Mission School in Dar es Salaam, Tanzania, where he was awarded a Bachelor's degree in Intercultural Studies.